Unlocking learning through role play

 The students were allocated into roles the week before the classes and minimal details of the case and charges against the two defendants were provided.

-The court case revolved around Alex, a two-year-old child who attends Bright Beginnings Early Learning Centre.
-Alex had been exhibiting a range of dysregulated behaviours, from frequent tantrums and biting to difficulty engaging in prosocial experiences.
+The court case revolved around Alex, a two year old child who attends the fictitious Bright Beginnings Early Learning Centre.
+Alex has been exhibiting a range of dysregulated behaviours including frequent tantrums and biting to difficulty engaging in prosocial experiences.

-Before the trial started the defendants and witnesses that included Alex’s parents, the Educational Leader of Bright Beginnings, Education Advisors from the Department and a child Psychologist, had to swear on the Early Years Learning Framework (EYLF V2.0) to tell the truth, the whole truth and nothing but the truth.
+Before the trial started the defendants and witnesses that included Alex’s parents, the Educational Leader of of the centre, Education Advisors from the Department and a child Psychologist, had to swear on the Early Years Learning Framework (EYLF V2.0) to tell the truth, the whole truth and nothing but the truth.

 At the heart of the trial were two of Alex’s Teachers—the first, a lead teacher known for her structured and controlling approach and a reliance on strategies such as star charts, and time out to ‘manage’ children’s behaviour and the second, a more relaxed but less consistent Teacher who provided unclear expectations for children and a hands-off approach to Alex’ difficulties.